Amazon Redshift

 Please consider adding any settings you have defined locally to this definition on MeltanoHub by making a pull request to the YAML file that defines the settings for this plugin.

-• Environment variable: TARGET_REDSHIFT_ADD_METADATA_COLUMNS
+• Environment variable: TARGET_REDSHIFT_ACTIVATE_VERSION

 Configure this setting directly using the following Meltano command: